-Students can reference the academic profile of the middle 50th percentile of freshman applicants admitted for Fall 2021.
+Students can reference the academic profile of the middle 50th percentile of freshman applicants admitted.
 We also encourage conversations with high school counselors and our admissions counselors for guidance.

 We know that many students have already sent their official score to the U of M. Please see below for details about that scenario.

 If I have already sent my score directly from the testing agency, can I ask that it not be considered in my admission decision?